mpampuch/nextflow-notes/README.md

 ## Single Value Coersion to Value Channels

 Processes can only take channels as inputs.
-That being said, if you pass in a regular variable that has a single value (e.g. string, number, etc), nextflow will implicitly create a value channel containing that value that you are providing.
+That being said, if you pass in a regular variable that has a single value (e.g. string, number, etc), Nextflow will implicitly create a value channel containing that value that you are providing.
 Therefore you can pass a regular value (i.e. string, number) into a process, but just be aware that this is what is going on behind the scenes

 Example